matteoram/PPC_Data_Analysis_Pipeline/README.md

         about the PACTO indicators that only Brazil teams collected.
     -   **DBH\_data:** This folder contains the information about DBH measurements that only the Brazil team collected.
+-   **Colombia\_Data:** This folder houses the the project data pertaining to all projects within Colombia, since their data collection form is different.
+While this folder is the destination of key files of the scripts related to the Colombia data (digitized dataset from paper form, JSON dataset, etc.), only one file is present on the repository:
+    -   **Forms_mapping.xlsx:** This file links some columns from the Colombian dataset to the corresponding fields in the main Kobo form.
+It is used to facilitate the selection and renaming of relevant variables.

 ## How to use the scripts?